vforlando/usabilla-googledatastudio-connector/README.md

 https://datastudio.google.com/datasources/create?connectorId=AKfycbwpOn7xZVvGVPswWvs9UUMgWqrLR--y_n01umbYwUMclMSMxz8nFUn_U8n-DVQKu7Fg

-Please note that the connector is still an experimental project, and it has not been submitted to be part of the Google Comunity Connectors.
+Please note that the connector is still an experimental project, and it has not been submitted to be part of the Google Partner Connectors.
 Because of that, you will probably receive a security warning from Google (you need to click on accept it) when you try to use this not published connector.

 As a recommended alternative, you can create and deploy your own connector and have full control of the code that is executed: